auraphp/Aura.Signal/README.md

 3. Sends a `'postAction'` signal to the `Manager`, which in turn calls the `postAction()` method on the object.

 If there are class-based handlers for `ExampleAnotherChild` class or its parents, those will also be executed.
-This means you can set up combinations of handlers to be applied to classes overall along with handlers that are tied to specific objects.
+This means we can set up combinations of handlers to be applied to classes overall, along with handlers that are tied to specific objects.

 Advanced Usage